 Eat Light Dinners

 Dinner is typically the most expensive meal at any given restaurant.
 Avoid this hefty expense by making your other meals more hearty.
 Having a big lunch will cost less than the average dinner entree.
-Eat more during the day and have a light dinner to save some money on your trip.
+Eat more during the day and have a light dinner to save some money on travel.

 Use Public Transportation

 Depending on your destination, this may or may not be an option.
 But, if it is, you can save a lot of money by utilizing the area’s public transportation.
 Buses and trains will cost less than cabs or rental cars.
 Look up the transportation options in the area of your vacation and see where you can save.
 A daily bus pass will probably cost less than one ride in a cab.
+With all these tips, you should save money on travel.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.